Embracing Uncertainty: From Toxic Productivity to Experimental Living

 This means:

-• Designing experiments, not linear goals – starting with a question, not a fixed outcome.
+• Design experiments instead of rigid goals.
+Begin with a question, not a fixed outcome.

-• Trusting the process – observing your current reality, staying open, and allowing growth to emerge naturally.
+• Notice your current reality, stay open, and let growth happen naturally.

-• It’s not about proving success or failure.
+• They’re not about proving success or failure.

-• It’s about testing, learning, and discovering what works for you.
+• Instead, focus on testing, learning, and discovering what works for you.

 Why Uncertainty Feels Threatening

-• Information overload gives the illusion that “the missing key” is just one more article, course, or video away.
+• Information overload can make us think that “the missing key” is just one more article, course, or video away.
+(Buchanan & Kock, 2001, pp. 49-58)

 Scripts That Hold Us Back